 • Celery, apples, or carrots and peanut butter (Jif makes single serve cups!!)

 • Nuts and seeds

 I know, if you’re used to eating out every day that this method takes some adjustment.
 Trust me, it’s worth it, and doesn’t take too long to get the hang of.
-After 2 weeks, you’ll be a pro.
-Most of all, have fun with it!
+Follow these healthy eating tips and after 2 weeks, you’ll be a pro.
+Most of all, have fun with it.